Dissipative structures in optomechanical cavities

-which is the superposition of two waves of complex amplitudes $A_{\pm }\left( z,\mathbf{r},t\right) $, propagating along the positive ($A_{+}$) and negative ($A_{-}$) $z$ direction.
-Our first goal is to derive an evolution equation for the amplitude $A_{+}\left( z=L,\mathbf{r},t\right) $ at the deformable mirror surface, which we will denote by $A\left( \mathbf{r} ,t\right) $ \cite{V}.
-The procedure follows the lines of \cite{hyperbolic} and consists in propagating the complex amplitude along a full cavity roundtrip, which, under reasonable assumptions (see the supplemental material for details) leads to
+which is the superposition of two waves with slowly varying complex amplitudes $A_{\pm }\left( z,\mathbf{r},t\right) $, propagating along the positive ($A_{+}$) and negative ($A_{-}$) $z$ direction.
+We first derive an evolution equation for the amplitude $A_{+}\left( z=L,\mathbf{r},t\right) $ at the end mirror's surface, which we will denote by $A\left( \mathbf{r} ,t\right) $.
+The procedure consists in propagating the field along a full cavity roundtrip \cite{SupMat,hyperbolic}, which, in the paraxial approximation, and assuming that the fields change very little after one roundtrip (with associated time $t_{\mathrm{c}}=2L/c$), as well as a small reflectance $\varrho ^{2}$ of the membrane, leads to \cite{SupMat,hyperbolic,BS,SI}